-What do you notice about the way it has been placed on the wall?
-Pip Culbert Pup Tent 1999 Canvas, metal, rope Collection of Christchurch Art Gallery Te Puna o Waiwhetū, purchased 2013 Take a look around the rest of this space.
-Is there another work that catches your eye?
-Draw it and describe what you find interesting about it.
-Puta Noa i te Ao: In the World Take Heart 8 Look carefully, can you see a map of the world?
+Puta Noa i te Ao: In the World

+Take Heart

+Look carefully, can you see a map of the world?
 Where is Aotearoa?

 This work is made out of gold chocolate wrappers and is a 'cordiform projection' - a heart-shaped map that's been around since about 1500.
 Most maps show the North Pole at the top, but this one has the South Pole at the top instead.
 Usually Aotearoa is tucked away in the bottom corner of a map, but here it is at the top.
 It makes us think about our place in the world a bit differently!

-Ruth Watson Take Heart 1999 Chocolate wrapping paper, pins Collection of Christchurch Art Gallery Te Puna o Waiwhetū, purchased 1999 What shape would your version of the world be?
-Where would Aotearoa sit?
-What would it be made of?
+Ruth Watson Take Heart 1999 Chocolate wrapping paper, pins Collection of Christchurch Art Gallery Te Puna o Waiwhetū, purchased 1999

+Draw your own map of the world.

+What would you want people to think about?

 Did you know?
 World maps often miss off Aotearoa because it is so small!
 Prime Minister Jacinda Ardern and comedian Rhys Darby started #getNZonthemap.
-He Toka Tū Moana 9